Walk-In Clinic – Moberly, MO

 When possible, mammogram funding is made available to qualifying patients.
 This program is supported by the Mother’s Day 5K “Run 4 Her Life”.

 We test for gonorrhea, chlamydia, trichomonas, HIV and syphilis.
 We can also diagnose herpes or warts by clinical appearance of lesions.
 Positive STD counseling and treatment are provided free of charge.
-Although we are primarily a women’s clinic we can do HIV and syphilis testing for males.
+Although we are primarily a women’s health clinic we can do HIV and syphilis testing for males.
 Referrals for other male STD testing are available upon request.

 A well woman exam consists of an overall physical exam (e.g. listening to heart and lungs), a pelvic exam, breast exam, STD testing, Pap smear (starting at age 21) and birth control counseling.